AlpeshDanilkumar/Git-commands-for-DevOps/README.md

 - `git add [file name]`: Adds a file or changes to the staging area, preparing them for the next commit.

-- `git add .` By Specifying dot ,we are telling Git to adds all files or changes to the staging area, preparing them for      the next commit..
+- `git add .` By Specifying dot ,we are telling Git to add all files or changes to the staging area, preparing them for       the next commit..

 - `git commit -m "[message]"`: Records changes to the repository with a descriptive message.